arihant2math/mathematics/docs/index.rst

 Mathematics Package
 ================
-Welcome to the documentation for the Mathematics Package
+Welcome to the documentation for the Mathematics Package.
+Get started with :doc:`installation` and then get an overview with the :doc:`quickstart`.

 User's Guide
 ------------